5 Signs You've Mastered the Funnel-Focused Approach to Content Briefing

 Let's start with TOFU content.

-Data often shows that these pieces are read more thoroughly, from start to finish.
-Readers are in learning mode, absorbing information at a slower pace.
+Data often shows that these pieces, like blog posts, are read more thoroughly, from start to finish.
+Readers are in learning mode, absorbing information at a slower pace, often arriving via organic traffic from search engines.
 Your brief should reflect this.
 You should instruct writers to craft engaging introductions, use clear subheadings, and provide in-depth explanations.

 How do you integrate funnel-focused content briefing into your strategy?

-Let's be real - overhauling your entire content strategy can feel overwhelming.
+Let's be real - overhauling your entire content marketing strategy can feel overwhelming.
 But don't worry, you don't have to do it all at once.
 Start small.
-Take a look at your existing content and see where it fits in the funnel.
+Take a look at your existing content, perhaps some social media posts or older articles, and see where it fits in the marketing funnel.
 You might be surprised by what you find!

 Before you start any new piece, ask yourself: "Where does this fit in our funnel?"
 It might feel a bit awkward at first, but trust me, it'll become second nature before you know it.
 And before long, you'll have a content strategy that really speaks to your audience, no matter where they are in their journey.